EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 *  Signature_or_MAC_2 is not used.

-* The outer COSE_Encrypt0 is computed as defined in Section 5.3 of {{RFC8152}}, with the AEAD algorithm in the selected cipher suite, K_2, IV_2, and the following parameters.
+* The outer COSE_Encrypt0 is computed as defined in Section 5.3 of {{RFC8152}}, with the EDHOC AEAD algorithm in the selected cipher suite, K_2, IV_2, and the following parameters.
 The protected header SHALL be empty.

    * external_aad = TH_2